-Once you have landed a job in the U.S. that will sponsor your H1-B visa, you might find it challenging to let that job go, no matter the circumstances.
+Once you have landed a job in the U.S. that will sponsor your H1B visa, you might find it challenging to let that go, no matter the circumstances.
 Luckily, you have a few options for getting a new sponsoring job.
-One of the great things about working in the U.S. is that you are never limited to your job and there are legal allowances on your side to make sure that you find a fulfilling and rewarding job.
+One of the great things about working in the US is that you are never limited to your job and there are legal allowances on your side to make sure that you find a fulfilling and rewarding job.

 Like any other member of the American workforce, you are not stuck in a job hoping that this works out the best for you.
 If you have been terminated or laid off or have a better offer in hand, here are a few tips to help you navigate changing jobs while on an H1B visa.

-When you accept a new job offer, you must file for a new H1B petition.
-Even though it sounds tedious, you have a few benefits working in your favor since you have already received an H1B visa with your first employment in the U.S. Therefore, you are not:
+You must file for a new H1B visa petition when you accept a new job offer.
+Even though it sounds tedious, you have a few benefits working in your favor since you have already received an H1B visa with your first employment in the US.
+Therefore, you are not:

 - Subject to visa caps

 - Can petition any time of the year